Horvat Midras: Late Roman period

 In the aftermath of the Jewish–Roman wars, the site remained largely uninhabited.
-In the 2nd century CE, a cultic complex was constructed at the site.
-Later, in the 4th century, a burial cave was hewn, which appears to have remained unused.
-A basilica paved with white mosaics was also constructed, likely in connection with the cave.
+In the 2nd century CE, the area was inhabited by settlers under Roman authority, who practiced polytheism.
+During this time, a monumental cultic complex was constructed at the site, identified as a sanctuary or temple dedicated to polytheistic worship.

+Later, in the 4th century, a burial cave was hewn.
+It appears to have remained unused.
+A basilica-shaped structure paved with white mosaics was also constructed, likely in connection with the cave.
+Its purpose had not yet been clearly discerned by 2012 due to the incomplete excavation of the apse area.